nsrau/azure-docs.it-it/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Aree di pubblicazione & endpoint-LUIS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: L'area specificata nella portale di Azure è la stessa in cui verrà pubblicata l'app LUIS e viene generato un URL dell'endpoint per la stessa area.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme